Snisen-dev/devops24/examinations/07/README.md

 When you have run the playbook above successfully, how can you verify that the `mariadb` service is started and is running?

+Answer:
-Answer: There are lots of ways to check if the service is running.
+There are lots of ways to check if the service is running.
 I would say that the easiest is to run the the playbook again.
 If no changes have happened and no errors occur then the service should be running.
 You can also ssh to the server and check manually.
 You can also use ansible to check directly in the terminal with ansible db -a "systemctl is-active mariadb" where the -a flah are arguments.

 # BONUS QUESTION

 How many different ways can use come up with to verify that the `mariadb` service is running?

+Answer:
 It depends on what you mean by different ways.
-On the server:
+On the server itself:
-* systemctl
+* systemctl status mariadb or systemctl is-active mariadb
-* ps
+* ps aux | grep mariadb
-* mysql
-* Using a db viewer ex. dbeaver (if you have a display manager)

-On the host:
+* Connect with mysql or mariadb client to see if the server responds
+* Use a database GUI tool, e.g., DBeaver, to connect

+Remote/host:
-* run the playbook again
+* Rerun the playbook and check changed/ok results
-* use ansible without playbook
-* using ansible with register
+* ansible db -a "systemctl is-active mariadb" (its the same as the one on the server but still not )
+* Use ansible.builtin.shell or ansible.builtin.command
+* Ping the service via port 3306